FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Have you ever heard the expression "his name is mud", meaning one who is in disgrace?
 The origin of the expression dates back to the 1700s when mud was slang for a fool.
 It resurfaced after Dr. Mudd helped John Wilkes Booth.
 After John Wilkes Booth shot President Lincoln, Booth fractured his leg while escaping.

 In the early hours of April 15, 1865, Booth arrived at the home of Dr. Mudd, a known advocate of slavery.
 Mudd performed surgery on Booth's leg and, within a day, Mudd was arrested.
-He was subsequently imprisoned for conspiring with John Wilkes Booth in the assassination of President Abraham Lincoln.
+He was subsequently imprisoned for life for conspiring with John Wilkes Booth in the assassination of President Abraham Lincoln.

 10. Polio vaccine